salvacarrion/autonmt/docs/guides/preprocessing-and-vocabs.md

 encoding=[{"subword_models": ["unigram"], "vocab_sizes": [4000], "byte_fallback": True}]
 ```

-Because the flag is orthogonal to the model, you compare *with vs without* fallback by
+Because the flag is orthogonal to the model, you compare _with vs without_ fallback by
-declaring two entries — they live at different on-disk paths (`unigram/4000` vs
+declaring two entries - they live at different on-disk paths (`unigram/4000` vs
 `unigram+bytes/4000`).
 See [The grid](../concepts/grid.md#subword-models-and-the-bytes-shorthand).

 ## Inspecting the artifacts